University of Miami Department of Otolaryngology Externship

 Students are expected to demonstrate growth in: •Critical thinking •Synthesizing of information •Advanced Diagnostics •Complex Interpretation •Development of treatment plans across the scope of practice

-Technical Skills Include: •pediatric diagnostic hearing evaluations •adult diagnostic hearing evaluations •tympanometry / acoustic reflexes •auditory processing evaluations •electrocochleography •electroneuronography •neurodiagnostic ABR •sleep deprived threshold ABR & pediatric OR ABR •otoacoustic emissions •comprehensive vestibular assessments: •VNG/Rotary Chair /Posturography/VEMP •vestibular rehabilitation •hearing aid selection/fitting/management •adult/pediatricaudiologic rehabilitation •adult/pediatric cochlear implant: •evaluations/programming/rehabilitation •middle ear and bone conduction implant: •evaluation/programming/management •tinnitus assessments/rehabilitation •cerumen management
+Technical Skills Include: •pediatric diagnostic hearing evaluations •adult diagnostic hearing evaluations •tympanometry / acoustic reflexes •auditory processing evaluations •electrocochleography •electroneuronography •neurodiagnostic ABR •sleep deprived threshold ABR & pediatric OR ABR •otoacoustic emissions •comprehensive vestibular assessments: •VNG/Rotary Chair /Posturography/VEMP •vestibular rehabilitation •hearing aid selection/fitting/management •adult/pediatricaudiologic rehabilitation •adult/pediatric cochlear implant: •evaluations/programming/rehabilitation •middle ear and bone conduction implant: •evaluation/programming/management •tinnitus and sound sensitivity assessments/rehabilitation •cerumen management

 Primary Practice Setting: